suchitranule/Ecommerce/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Added husky hooks to prettify and check test coverage to bypass husky while 'git commit' and 'git push' use git commit --no-verify -m "commit message" and git push --no-verify respectively.